DNAstack/wdl-ci/README.md

 - `WORKBENCH_EWES_REFRESH_TOKEN`
 - `WORKBENCH_WORKFLOW_SERVICE_REFRESH_TOKEN`

+2. Add the workflow

+Create a `workflow.yml` file in the target repo at the path `.github/workflows/workflow.yml`.

+See [scenarios](#scenarios) for example workflow definitions.

 3. [Generate a config file](#generating-and-updating-the-config-file).

 4. Fill out tests and engines sections of [the config file](#config-file-structure).

-5. Push your changes to a non-main/master branch; check the actions tab of the repo in GitHub to inspect the running job.
+5. Open a pull request; check the actions tab of the repo in GitHub to inspect the running job.
 Test runs will be triggered for any tasks that have changed digests (when initially adding the config file, this will be all tests, since their digests will be initialized to `""`) and that have tests defined.
 Test run status can be monitored on [Workbench](https://workbench.dnastack.com).

-## Local installation
+# Local installation

 `wdl-ci` is meant to be run as part of a GitHub action, but can be installed locally for testing and linting.

+The following environment variables must be defined when running `wdl-ci`:

+- `WALLET_URL`
+- `WALLET_CLIENT_ID`
+- `WALLET_CLIENT_SECRET`
+- `WORKBENCH_NAMESPACE`
+- `WORKBENCH_EWES_URL`
+- `WORKBENCH_WORKFLOW_SERVICE_URL`
+- `WORKBENCH_EWES_REFRESH_TOKEN`
+- `WORKBENCH_WORKFLOW_SERVICE_REFRESH_TOKEN`

+Optionally, the `WDL_CI_CUSTOM_TEST_WDL_DIR` environment variable may used to specify an additional directory where WDL-based tests may be found.

+## Installing using pip

 Requires: python3.9+

-Installation: `python -m pip install .`
+Installation: `python3 -m pip install .`

 Run: `wdl-ci`

 ## Running using Docker

-A Docker image is available from [DNAstack's dockerhub](https://hub.docker.com/r/dnastack/wdl-ci) as `dnastack/wdl-ci:latest`.
+A Docker image is available from [DNAstack's dockerhub](https://hub.docker.com/r/dnastack/wdl-ci) as `dnastack/wdl-ci`.

-Run Docker container: `docker run dnastack/wdl-ci:latest`
+Run `wdl-ci` via the Docker container: `docker run dnastack/wdl-ci:latest`

-Run Docker container (mounting repo directory): `docker run -v ${PWD}:/usr/test dnastack/wdl-ci:latest`
+Run `wdl-ci` via the Docker container (mounting the target repository, run from the root of the target repository): `docker run -v ${PWD}:/usr/test dnastack/wdl-ci:latest`

-Commands and arugments to wdl-ci can be passed after the run command, e.g. `docker run -v ${PWD}:/usr/test dnastack/wdl-ci:latest lint`.
+Commands and arguments to wdl-ci can be passed after the run command, e.g. `docker run -v ${PWD}:/usr/test dnastack/wdl-ci:latest lint`.

-### Building locally using Docker

-Build Docker image: `docker build -t wdl-ci:latest .`
+To pass required environment variables, they may be written to a newline-delimited file in the format `WALLET_URL=value` and passed to the `docker run` command using the `--env-file <env_file>` argument.

+Run a wdl-ci command, using variables defined in `wdl-ci.env`: `docker run --env-file wdl-ci.env -v ${PWD}:/usr/test dnastack/wdl-ci:latest submit`

 # The wdl-ci config file